chsasank/chsasank.github.io/_drafts/deep-learning-crash-course-1.md

 </figure>
 </div>

-Let's break the above function into composition of functions (or layers).
+Let's break the above function into composition of layers (or functions in general).

 $$ C = y_n \circ \ y_{n-1} \circ \cdots \circ y_1 $$